Oh hell yes

 Our patients LOVED the LipoDiesel project.
 We had special consent forms so patients could decide if they wanted their fat used for fuel or incinerated as medical waste.
 99% of patients wanted their fat used as fuel and we had way more fat than we could use.
 Patients were happy that their unloved fat could be transformed into something to help the environment.
 The idea that their love handles or saddle bags could power an SUV was pretty mind blowing.

 We knew LipoDiesel was an idea that would get people talking and we hoped LipoDiesel would help illuminate the possibility of alternative energies.
+We wanted America to have a conversation about alternative energy and hoped that by bringing some humor to the topic more people would engage in saving the Earth.
 If we could make an alternative energy source on Rodeo Drive in Beverly Hills, maybe getting off carbon fuels wasn't as impossible as it seemed.
 Did we think human fat was a solution to our energy problems?
 Of course not!
 We aren't insane.
 LipoDiesel was simply an interesting way to show people that with creativity and openness to new ideas, anything is possible.

 In late 2008 the media picked up on our LipoDiesel story and all hell broke loose.
 Not everyone was a fan of our creativity.
 Not everyone had an open mind.
 Some people are insane.